unicef/publicgoods-toolkit/policy.md

 success in our deeply uncertain future, such as teamwork, critical thinking and problem solving, and communication.
 Open-source learning doesn't have to be just in curriculum and teaching methods.
-Learning-by-doing programs, like hackathons and oopen innovation challenges, are fantastic ways to engage students in solving local problems that matter to them (and they're great ways to engage students in your DPG!).
+Learning-by-doing programs, like hackathons and open innovation challenges, are fantastic ways to engage students in solving local problems that matter to them (and they're great ways to engage students in your DPG!).